 If you have further questions about becoming a Foster Parent with ASNN, please call the shelter at (402)750-4665.

 Thank you for your interest in becoming a ASNN Foster Parent.
 A Foster Parent provides temporary care for animals in the Northeast Nebraska area.
 By offering your time, energy and home to an animal in need, you prepare the animal for adoption into a forever home.

-We currently have a facility but would utilize our foster families for extremely young kittens and puppies, animals that don't do well in a shelter environment (losing weight, stressed out all the time, etc.), or any other unique situation.
+We utilize our foster families for extremely young kittens and puppies, animals that don't do well in a shelter environment and other unique situations.

 We believe that the abandoned and abused animals that come to the ASNN deserve to have the best possible chance at finding a loving, forever home.
 This includes those that may need a little more TLC than the average animal that walks through our doors.
 If those aren't enough reasons to become a foster parent, consider these:

-To become a foster, please start by submitting the following form.
-You may either fill this out online, in person or you may print a copy (at bottom of page) and bring it in.
+If you think fostering is right for you, please start by submitting the following form.
 After submitting this application, we will keep it on file until we are in need of a foster, at which time we will contact you.
+You may also fill out an application in person at the shelter.
 If you have any questions, please feel free to call us at (402)750-4665 or email us at email@example.com.